 - 1 large mixing bowl

 - muffin pans or one 13x9x2 rectangular baking pan

 - cooling racks

 - While noodles are boiling, Beat eggs with sugar until light and foamy.
-Add noodles, margarine, minced apple, currants (or cranberries or arils) and cinnamon to egg mixture.
+Add noodles, oil, minced apple, currants (or cranberries or arils) and cinnamon to egg mixture.
 Stir well.
 Taste.
 Add more cinnamon or sugar if needed.

-- Fill muffin tins to the top and bake for 25 minutes.
+- For muffins tins: Fill muffin tins to the top and bake for 25 minutes.
 Let them cool 10 minutes before unmolding.
 Despite, the greased non-stick pans.
 I like to run a spatula around the outside edges of the puddings to assure that they come out in one piece.
 Serve hot or at room temp.